 - Spread cashew cream over set rhubarb gelée layer.

 - Transfer rhubarb lattice to top of tart by inverting it using the wax paper and then peeling away the wax paper.

 - Brush the top of the rhubarb lattice with a bit of maple syrup and lime juice mixed together for a glossy sheen.

 - Freeze tart until solid to set the cashew cream layer.

 - When ready to serve, remove tart from freezer and allow it to sit at room temperature for 10 minutes before cutting.
 Use a sharp knife with a quick stroke to cut through the lattice layer with ease.
 Enjoy!

-When measuring the coconut flour for the crust, spoon the flour into the measuring cup and level it with a straight edge to avoid packing the flour, which would add more then enough flour to the recipe, causing the crust to become overly dry.
+- When measuring the coconut flour for the crust, spoon the flour into the measuring cup and level it with a straight edge to avoid packing the flour, which would add too much flour to the recipe, causing the crust to become overly dry.